c0pperdragon/VIC20-Video-Amplifier/README.md

 My main intention here was to learn about the video generation circuitry of the VIC-20 and maybe come up with some way to interface it with a RGBtoHDMI to generate HDMI.

-While I did not succeed with reliably quantifying the analog signal back to its digital source, I did make some improvements on the overall analog circuit.
+While I did not succeed in reliably quantizing the analog signal back to its digital form, I did make some improvements on the overall analog circuit.

-## Replace original videa amplifier with sockets
+## Replace original video amplifier with sockets

 ![alt text](pic/empty.jpg "Replaced analog parts with pin headers")